eightyfive/laravel-autoroute/README.md

 # laravel-autoroute
-Autoroute helps your register Laravel routes as an array (think YAML).
+Autoroute helps you register Laravel routes as an `array` (think YAML).

 "La route?
 Là où on va on a pas besoin..
 De route."